FROM A GALLO-ROMAN VILLA TO A RENAISSANCE CASTLE...

-The first mention of the castle appears in the archives in 1159 under the name of Villa Sancti Desiderii - Villa de Saint-Didier.
-It was around 1500 that the seigniorial residence, built on the foundations of a gallo-roman villa, began to develop under the impetus of the Marquises of Thézan-Vénasque, who invested the premises, transformed them and enlarged the original habitat, which gradually became a castle.
+The first mention of the castle appears in the archives in 1159 under the name of Villa Santi Desiderii - Villa de Saint-Didier.
+It was around 1500 that the seigniorial residence, built on the foundations of a gallo-roman villa, began to develop under the impetus of the Marquises of Thézan-Venasque, who invested the premises, transformed them and enlarged the original habitat, which gradually became a castle.

 The main residence of this illustrious family from 1545 onwards, the castle, which stands on the edge of the village of Saint-Didier, takes on the appearance of a beautiful renaissance residence.

-During the 17th century, Louis de Thézan, elected to the contadinous nobility in 1660, and his son Paul-Aldonce-François, were particularly involved in major modernisation work, enhancing the prestige of the old Renaissance residence.
+During the 17th century, Louis de Thézan, elected to the county nobility in 1660, and his son Paul-Aldonce-François, were particularly involved in major modernisation work, enhancing the prestige of the old Renaissance residence.

 The building is considerably enlarged by the construction of a building erected on the remains of the old ramparts.